mwang87/mingwangwebsite/docs/music.md

 Recorded 2008

 <audio controls="" preload="none">
-  <source src="" type="audio/mpeg"> Your browser does not support the audio element.
+  <source src="../mp3/Baobei.mp3" type="audio/mpeg"> Your browser does not support the audio element.
 </audio>

 ## A Cappella